LynarStudios/ls-standard-library/README.md

 # Lynar Studios - Standard Library 2022.1.0 #

-This is a cross-platform standard library written in C++ offering functionalities you'd usually miss in C++'s standard template library (STL), especially if you'd search for cross-platform implementations.
+This is a cross-platform standard library written in C++ offering functionalities you would usually miss in C++'s standard template library (STL), especially if you would search for cross-platform implementations.
 This library has been tested on __Windows__, __Linux__ and __MacOS__ systems.
 Following a modularized approach the following submodules are defined in scope of this library, which are independent:

 #### Boxing ####

-This library module provides boxing classes for primitive data types (e.g. string, int, long, float...) to add additional functionalities for each one of them.
+This library module provides boxing classes for primitive data types (e.g. string, int, long, float...) to provide additional functionalities.

 #### Core ####